mpv-player/mpv/DOCS/man/select.rst

 extended with the following:

 ENTER, Ctrl+j and Ctrl+m
-    Confirm the selection of the highlighted item.
+    Select the focused item.

 UP and Ctrl+p
-    Select the item above, or the last one when the first item is selected.
+    Focus the item above, or the last one when the first item is selected.

 DOWN and Ctrl+n
-    Select the item below, or the first one when the last item is selected.
+    Focus the item below, or the first one when the last item is selected.

 PGUP and Ctrl+b
     Scroll up one page.